7 benefits of using invoices for your small business

 An overdue fee

 Finally, if you choose to use an online invoicing solution or an automated invoice processing system, you’ll be able to issue payment reminders at the push of a button.
-This can, of course, also be done manually, but then becomes a bit of a chore.

 7. Things have gotten easier with invoice systems for small businesses